-Psalms 6:7 Mine eye is consumed because of grief; it waxeth old because of all mine enemies.
+Psalm 6:7 Mine eye is consumed because of grief; it waxeth old because of all mine enemies.

-Psalms 31:9 Have mercy upon me, O LORD, for I am in trouble: mine eye is consumed with grief, yea, my soul and my belly.
+Psalm 31:9 Have mercy upon me, O LORD, for I am in trouble: mine eye is consumed with grief, yea, my soul and my belly.